Gzeppe/Gzeppe/README.md

 - Hi, my name is Giuseppe
-- My current interest is learning laravel and workging on building a ecommerce website using this technology using php and MySQL
+- My current interest is learning laravel and working on building a ecommerce website using this technology using php and MySQL
 - The learning never ends